jennaristila/jennaristila.github.io/en/2_bio.md

 <br/>

 ### 2015

-__Finnish Independence Day concerts__ in Stockholm with violinist Marielle Iivonen included Sibelius' most loved violin and piano pieces, and also the heart-stopping Finlandia hymn.

 __Helsinki Lied Competition__ was held for the first time in October, and Johanna Lehesvuori and Ristilä made it to the finals.